Police: 4 dead at pot farm were 'executed,' Chinese citizens

 “They all know each other," Florence said.
 "Don't know if they're related, or if they're coworkers, but certainly these individuals were, we believe, all familiar with each other.”

-Authorities have not identified the victims or said how they died.
+Authorities have not identified the victims.
 The case is being investigated as a quadruple homicide.

+The Oklahoma Bureau of Narcotics and Dangerous Drugs Control is also investigating the deaths.

+The agency has targeted criminal growing and trafficking of marijuana for the black market in recent years.
+But agency spokesman Mark Woodward said Tuesday it was too soon to say that was a focus of this investigation.

 The Kingfisher County Sheriff’s Office initially responded to a reported hostage situation at the farm and requested help from state authorities, Florence said.